Strain induced superconductor-insulator transition on Lieb lattice: Results

 \subsection{Strain induced superconductor-insulator transition}

 In the previous section we have established the behavior of an $s$-wave superconductor on an unstrained Lieb lattice.
 Next we focus on the principal aspect of this work, wherein we subject this $s$-wave superconductor to strain, applied through staggered hopping.
 We have shown that the loss of superconductivity at high temperature is dictated purely by the loss of phase coherence, except at the weak coupling regime, where the loss of superconductivity is due to the pairing field amplitude fluctuations.
 We now ask the following questions: what is the fate of this system when the underlying lattice is deformed by applied strain?
 Whether superconductivity survives in presence of the applied strain or is there a critical strain beyond which the superconducting order is lost?
+What is the nature of the phases across such a transition?
 We attempt to answer these questions in the present section.

-We select a particular interaction strength of $U=2$t, such that the effect of the underlying lattice structure is not smeared out by strong interactions, in the BCS-BEC crossover picture and tune the magnitude of applied strain through $\eta$ (see Fig.(\ref{fig2})).
+We select a particular interaction strength of $U=2$t, such that the effect of the underlying lattice structure is not smeared out by strong interactions, in the BCS-BEC crossover picture and tune the magnitude of applied strain through $\eta$ (see Fig. \ref{fig2}).
 In the absence of strain ($\eta=0$) the system at this interaction evolves from a gapped superconducting ground state to a pseudogapped high temperature phase, with increasing temperature.
 Straining leads to reconstruction of the band structure of the lattice.
 We begin our analysis by characterizing this reconstruction of the band structure in terms of (i) spectral line shapes and (ii) spectral function, at the ground state.
-The results presented in this section are robust against the choice of the interaction strength and are in qualitative agreement with those obtained at other interactions.